linlide/AndroidPhoneAgent/README.md

 - Configurable AI model parameters
 - User-friendly graphical interface for easy interaction and real-time feedback
 - Automatic flashing of the iPhone Mirroring app window when starting a task
+- Compatible with any iPhone model connected through the iPhone Mirroring macOS app

 ## Installation